wlilley93/cpr/README.md

 1	These Rules are a new procedural code with the overriding objective of enabling the court to deal with cases justly and at proportionate cost.

 2	Dealing with a case justly and at proportionate cost includes, so far as is practicable;
-a ensuring that the parties are on an equal footing;
+  1 ensuring that the parties are on an equal footing;
   b.	saving expense;
   c.	dealing with the case in ways which are proportionate –
   i.	to the amount of money involved;